Derby da Madeira

-Throughout the history of football in Madeira a rivalry thrived between the so-called "big three".
-This rivalry is mainly marked by the predominance of Marítimo over Nacional and União.
+The Derby da Madeira (English: Madeira derby) is the biggest football derby match on the island of Madeira, Portugal.
+Throughout the history of football in Madeira a rivalry thrived between the so-called "big three" from Madeira.
+This rivalry is particularly marked by the dominance of CS Marítimo over CF União and CD Nacional.
+Following the dissolution of União in 2021, the derby is now only contested between Nacional and Marítimo.